amgonzalezvargas/001_machine_learning_course/README.md

 # Machine Learning and Data Science Course Materials

 This repository contains Jupyter notebooks and other materials for a comprehensive course on Machine Learning and Data Science.
+This is a course I've been teaching since 2020.
 The materials cover a wide range of topics, from introductory Python programming to advanced machine learning algorithms.

 ## Course Contents